Syrph/BCB_2022/_sources/markdowns/practical_3/practical_3.md

 ### 3. ED Scores

 Now that we’ve got our tree and our species we can start calculating our ED (Evolutionary Distinctiveness) scores.
-Then we can out if specific Accipitridae species are closely related to others in the tree, or represent distinct lineages that might want to conserve to protect valuable evolutionary diversity.
+Then we can figure out if specific Accipitridae species are closely related to others in the tree, or represent distinct lineages that might want to conserve to protect valuable evolutionary diversity.

 We can do this easily using a simple function from the `caper` package.